mikefarah/yq/pkg/yqlib/doc/headers/Main.md

 # NAME
-  *yq* - Command-line yaml processor
+  *yq* is a portable command-line YAML processor (https://github.com/mikefarah/yq/)

 # SYNOPSIS
 a lightweight and portable command-line YAML processor. `yq` uses [jq](https://github.com/stedolan/jq) like syntax but works with yaml files as well as json.
 It doesn't yet support everything `jq` does - but it does support the most common operations and functions, and more is being added continuously.

+This documentation is also available at https://mikefarah.gitbook.io/yq/.

 # QUICK GUIDE